nicolaiw/SpaceWarrior/README.md

 * vR = (-4,-1)

 vR is the vector wich points from the enemy to the player.
-Because vectors not just gives us the direction but also the speed by its lenght we have to normalize this vector to give it a length of 1.
+Because vectors not just gives us the direction but also the speed by its length we have to normalize this vector to give it a length of 1.
 Otherwise the opponent would move slower, the closer he comes to the player.
-For this we need to calculate the current lenght with the theorem of Pythagoras.
+For this we need to calculate the current length with the theorem of Pythagoras.

 ### Calculating the length of vR
-sqrt(-4² + -1²) = srq(17) = ~4.12
+sqrt(-4Â² + -1Â²) = srq(17) = ~4.12

 ### Normalize vR by devide it by its length
 (-4,-1) : 4.12 = ~(0.97,-0.24)